John Corvino

 John Frank Corvino (born 1969) is an American philosopher.
-He is a professor of philosophy and the dean of the Honors College at Wayne State University in Detroit, Michigan and the author of several books, with a focus on the morality of homosexuality.
+He is a professor of philosophy and former dean of the Irvin D. Reid Honors College at Wayne State University in Detroit, Michigan and the author of several books, with a focus on the morality of homosexuality.
 Corvino is sometimes referred to as "The Gay Moralist", a sobriquet he assumed while writing a column of the same name.

 Early life and education

 John Frank Corvino was born in 1969 to John R. Corvino and Annette R. Corvino.
 He was raised Catholic and is of Italian descent.
 In 1987, he graduated from Chaminade High School, an all-boys Catholic school in Mineola, New York.
 Corvino attended St. John's University in New York City, graduating with a Bachelor of Arts in philosophy in 1990.
 He earned his Doctor of Philosophy in philosophy at the University of Texas at Austin in 1998.
 His dissertation was Hume's Moral Realism, and his advisor was A. P. Martinich.